MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/features/general/whats-new/archived/live-whats-new-1612.md

 ### Multiplayer

-* [Xbox Integrated Multiplayer (XIM)](../../../features/multiplayer/xim/live-xim-nav.md) is now production-ready, and is available for XDK and UWP (PC) development.
+* [Xbox Integrated Multiplayer (XIM)](../../../../features/multiplayer/xim/live-xim-overview.md) is now production-ready, and is available for XDK and UWP (PC) development.
 XIM is a self-contained interface for easily adding multiplayer real-time networking and chat communication to your game through the power of Xbox Live services.

 ## Documentation

-* There is updated documentation for [Xbox Integrated Multiplayer (XIM)](../../../features/multiplayer/xim/live-xim-nav.md).
+* There is updated documentation for [Xbox Integrated Multiplayer (XIM)](../../../../features/multiplayer/xim/live-xim-overview.md).
 * Documentation has been added for GameChat.

 > [!IMPORTANT]
 > GameChat has been replaced with GameChat 2.
 GameChat 1 is no longer supported.
-See [Game Chat](../../../features/multiplayer/chat/live-chat-nav.md).
+See [Game Chat overview](../../../../features/multiplayer/chat/live-game-chat-2-overview.md).